-- Sections: Wednesday section is not required but strongly encouraged.
-It is designed to help you prepare for the upcoming exam and/or the upcoming problem set. - Office Hours: With uncertainty regarding Covid and social distancing, look for details about Office Hours on the Canvas homepage. - Notes: There is no required text.
+- Sections: Monday sections are not required but strongly encouraged.
+It is designed to help you prepare for the upcoming exam and/or the upcoming problem set.
+On some Mondays (announced in advance) we may give a short quiz that will count very similar to a homework question (i.e. a chance to bump up your grade by the tiniest amount).
+Mostly, these quizzes will be intended as practice problems for the exams. - Office Hours: Look for details about Office Hours on the Canvas homepage. - Notes: There is no required text.
 Notes will be provided.
 If you have a copy of Microeconomics (any edition) by Besanko and Braeutigam, keep it, but do not go out and buy it. - Screens: I strongly encourage you to take notes by hand.
 If you want to take notes on your computer: users must sit in a designated part of the first row.
 Also, part of the room will be designated for "responsible phone use" while another part will be designated "zero tolerance."
 All this is subject to change.
-More generally, please help me and your classmates figure out how to stay focused while in class. - Regrades: If you have a regrade request, please write out your request via a link online.
+More generally, please help me and your classmates figure out how to stay focused while in class. - Regrades: If you have a regrade request, please write out your request via a link on Canvas.
 Generally the original ruling stands: Requests centered on difficult (and unfortunately somewhat subjective) partial-credit decisions will not get points back (i.e. there must be clear evidence to overturn the "call on the field").
 We work hard to be as fair as possible; your regrade request needs to point out a mistake or oversight, not just an honest disagreement about partial credit.
 Please try to submit requests within one week of receiving a score. - University Policy: Finally, all expectations of you here apply.
-Let me emphasize (1) that you should not make any unauthorized recordings and (2) don't just not cheat: if you become aware of anything or have concerns, please let me know (with no expectation that you name names).
+Let me emphasize (1) that you should not make any unauthorized recordings and (2) don't just not cheat: If you become aware of anything or have concerns, please let me know (with no expectation that you name names).